 Where: 349, Fashion Street, Lane No.1, Raja Park

-Sanjay’s Omelet Restaurant
+exploring street food in jaipur @ Sanjay’s Omelet Restaurant

 Where: Janta Store, Bapu Nagar

-What to get: Any of the countless reinventions of this simple egg dish served up by Sanjay Sharma, once a proud competitor in Masterchef India.
+What to get: Any of the countless reinventions of this simple egg dish served up by Sanjay Sharma, once a proud competitor in MasterChef India.

 Where: A-1, Vasundhara Colony, Opp.
 Kamal and Co, Tonk Phatak

 What to eat: The name literally means ‘food for people on fasts’, and it’s perfect for Jains and vegetarians.
-You can make a meal of their sabudana khichdi, but don’t forget to finish off with their famous Shrikhand.
+You can make a meal of their Sabudana Khichdi, but don’t forget to finish off with their famous Shrikhand.

 Where: Near Mahaveer Hospital, Malvaiya Nagar

 What to eat: Paneer Pakoras and Doodh Jalebis.
-Each dish perfectly compliments the other, the sweet crunchiness of the jalebi putting out the fire that the spicy pakora started and the cold milk settling it all down.
+Each dish perfectly complements the other, the sweet crunchiness of the jalebi putting out the fire that the spicy pakora started and the cold milk settling it all down.

-Paneer Pakoras can be omplimented with Doodh Jalebis – Credit:Sean Carter
+Paneer Pakoras can be complemented with Doodh Jalebis (Photo Credit – Sean Carter)

-Pav Bhaji Stalls
+explore some more @ Pav Bhaji Stalls

 Where: Near Birla Mandir, Link Road, Nehru Bazaar

-What to eat: Pav Bhaji, obviously.
+What to eat: Pav Bhaji, obviously!
 There’s some contention over which stall is the original Pandit Pav Bhaji, but the quality is more or less uniform across stalls.

 Where: MI Road